defuse/flush-reload-attacks/GettingStarted.md

 all of this stuff first:

 ```
-apt-get install build-essential libelf libelf-dev ruby
+# apt-get install build-essential libelf libelf-dev ruby
 ```

 And the ruby gems:

 ```
-gem install levenshtein-ffi
+# gem install levenshtein-ffi
-gem install parallel
+# gem install parallel
-gem install gnuplot
+# gem install gnuplot
-gem install colorize
+# gem install colorize
-gem install graphviz
+# gem install graphviz
 ```

-We'll be building Links from source, so install Debian's Links to pull in all of the dependencies, and `libssl-dev` to enable SSL/TLS support.
+We'll be building Links from source, so install Debian's Links as an easy way to pull in all of the dependencies, and `libssl-dev` to enable SSL/TLS support.

 ```
-$ apt-get install links libssl-dev
+# apt-get install links libssl-dev
 ```

 For your reference, the versions of the dependencies we tested are: